-The Sharepoint site provided by the Federal Provincial Territorial - Food Safety Committee (FPT-FSC) allowed all members to access files and documentation.
+Special thanks to Rosa Li for formatting the fermented food guidance and administrative support for the working group.
+The SharePoint site provided by the Federal Provincial Territorial - Food Safety Committee (FPT-FSC until May 2024) and the Canadian Food Safety Information Network (CFSIN) in July 2024 allowed all members to access files and documentation.
 Special thanks to Ellen Noble for administration of member access.
 We thank FPT Secretariat for provision of French translation and FPT-FSC members for addressing issues identified by members in fermented foods.